 The Cypriot investment scheme

 The objective of the Cypriot government is to extend the access to fast internet connections (download speed > 100Mbps, upgradable to 1Gbps), and extend gigabit connectivity for SEDs (socio-economic drivers) across the island.
 Urban areas being well-connected to high-speed broadband, the objective is thus to extend VHCN to relatively more rural and peri-urban areas.
-The target areas (identified with a light green colour on the map below; Source: document Investment 1) represent a number of 42,975 premises.
+The target areas (identified with a light green colour on the map below; Source: document Investment 1) represent a number of 93,255 buildings, 58,356 households and 80,152 population.